How To Get A Medical Marijuana Card In Alabama [2021 Update]

 AL MMJ Program Overview

 Medical marijuana in Alabama has been signed into law Governor Kay Ivey.
 SB 46, dubbed the “Darren Wesley ‘Ato’ Hall Compassion Act,” creates a medical cannabis commission to regulate, license and oversee marijuana dispensaries in Alabama.
 Marijuana patients will receive their medical cannabis card from the state after getting certified.

-AL – A marijuana card, or MMJ card is a state issued ID card.
-As a resident of the state, this will guide you through the process on how to get a medical marijuana card in Alabama is as follows:
+An Alabama marijuana card, or MMJ card is a state issued ID card.
+Legal residents can be seen online by a Medical Marijuana Doctor and get certified for medical cannabis.
+As a resident of the state, this will guide you through the process on how to get a medical marijuana card in Alabama.
+See If You Qualify Today!